benbotto/rubiks-cube-cracker/README.md

 Thistlethwiate databases give the exact number of moves required to get to the next group.

-The initial group--group 0--is any scrambled cube.
+The initial group, group 0, is any scrambled cube.
 Above it was mentioned that each edge cubie can be in one of two orientations.
 Well, it turns out that edge pieces cannot be flipped if quarter turns of the front and back faces are not used.
-So, by moving the cube to a state wherein all 12 edge pieces are correctly oriented--group 1--the cube can be solved _without_ using quarter turns of the front or back faces.
+So, by moving the cube to a state wherein all 12 edge pieces are correctly oriented, group 1, the cube can be solved _without_ using quarter turns of the front or back faces.

 Next, the cube is moved to a state such that all corners are correctly